zarkash-aws/valkey-try-me/Readme.md

 ### Image Creation Tools
 - **src:** Contains files required to build a filesystem that includes Valkey, fully configured and ready to run.
 - **utils:** Provides debugging tools and utilities to modify the image, save states, and make additional customizations.

-- **vos:** Houses files needed to execute the image in a browser environment, organized into:
-  - **v86:** JavaScript and binary files necessary for running the v86 emulator.
-  - **xterm:** Resources for UI/UX integration with terminal emulation.
-- **example:** A working example demonstrating how to use the binary files.
+- **example:** A working example demonstrating how to use the saved states.
 ### Binary Image Storage
-Each version of Try-Valkey has its own directory, named according to its version tag, containing:
-- **fs:** Stores the generated binary filesystem files, including configurations and boot information.
-- **state:** Contains compressed binary files representing a booted state of the system.
+- Prebuilt filesystems and state binaries are hosted on a CDN.
+The relevant URLs are listed in versions.json.

 ---

-## Creating and Customizing an Image
+## Creating Filesystem and State from Scratch

 ### Prerequisites